salesforce/omakase/readme.md

 String output = StyleWriter.writeSingle(declaration);
 ```

-If you need to honor any specified *CustomWriter* overrides (explained below) then use the alternative instance method instead:
+If you need to honor any specified *CustomWriter* overrides (explained below) then use the alternative instance-method instead:

 ```java
 Declaration declaration = new Declaration(Property.DISPLAY, KeywordValue.of(Keyword.NONE));